-Cervical cancer affects around 3,000 women every year in the UK and it can be hard to diagnose as one in four women avoid going for their smear tests.
+Cervical cancer affects around 3,000 women every year in the UK, and it can be hard to diagnose cervical cancer symptoms as many woman avoid going for their smear tests.

 Going for regular screenings could help diagnose cervical cancer at an early stage